aar2dee2/ButterBeer/db-schemas.md

 3 User schemas will be used:

 1. #### __users__:
-  The basic user schema that will use be used for registration and authentication.
+  The basic user schema for registration and authentication.

   `Note` need to see how Supabase auth with Twitter can be used here and if the fields can be pulled from Twitter itself.